Evermore (song): Reception

-Critics agreed that Stevens' vocal performance was a highlight of the film.
-The Yakima Herald-Republic's Danielle Niemann and Jason Fraley of WTOP agreed that the actor's voice is chill-inducing, while The Salt Lake Tribune film critic Sean P. Means said the ballad "gives Stevens a nice moment to pour out the tragic hero's broken heart".
-According to the Toronto Star's Peter Howell, "Evermore" establishes Stevens among the cast's best singers, while La Presse's Sonia Sarfati was moved by the actor's performance.
-Varsity contributor Robert Crawford appreciated Stevens for contributing "a welcome, spine-tingling melancholy moment to an otherwise joyous score".
-CIHR-FM's Shelby Knox concluded that Stevens "shows a lot of promise" despite his limited singing experience, dubbing the song the film's standout.
+Critics agreed that Stevens' vocal performance was a musical highlight of the film.
+The Yakima Herald-Republic's Danielle Niemann, Jason Fraley of WTOP, and Varsity contributor Robert Crawford agreed that the actor's voice was chill-inducing, while The Salt Lake Tribune's Sean P. Means said the ballad "gives Stevens a nice moment to pour out the tragic hero's broken heart".
+According to the Toronto Star's Peter Howell, "Evermore" establishes Stevens as one of the cast's best singers, while La Presse's Sonia Sarfati found the actor's performance moving.
+CIHR-FM's Shelby Knox concluded that Stevens "shows a lot of promise" despite his limited singing experience.
 Meanwhile, MTV ranked "Evermore" fourth on their "All 14 Songs from Disney's Live-action Beauty and the Beast" ranking; author Crystal Bell claims she would have it ranked it higher had Stevens' voice not been manipulated.
 Bell went on to write that the song sounds like "a B side off The Hunchback of Notre Dame", which she insists is "the highest compliment I can give a song."